TheClimateCorporation/iron_hide/README.md

 _Experimenting with a new way to implement authorization._

-Ironhide is an authorization library.
+IronHide is an authorization library.
 It uses a simple, declarative language implemented in JSON.

 For more details around the motivation for this project, see: http://eng.climate.com/2014/02/12/service-oriented-authorization-part-1/